matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 ## Decommitter

-Decommitter is a module external to zkVM allowing accessing deployed code by its hash.
+Decommitter is a module external to zkEVM allowing accessing deployed code by its hash.

 ![arch-overview.png](./zkSync_era_vm_primer/arch-overview.png)